brown2235a/Final_Project/README.md

 # Final_Project

 Description:
-A website for a local dental office.
-This is my attempt to recreate a site using responsive design along with some additional features such as a make an appointment button.
+The final project is a responsive website for a local dental office.
+HTML/CSS/Javascript and the bootsrap framework were utilized to create the custom site.

+Key features:
+-Social media icons created entirely with CSS -Personalized map rendered with the Google map javascript api -Appointment request widget
+-Click to call phone number

 How to View Website:
 Run index.htm